 You may not be able to shorten the length of a respiratory syncytial virus infection, but you can try to relieve some signs and symptoms.

 If your child has RSV, do your best to comfort or distract him or her — cuddle, read a book or play a quiet game.
 Other tips for relieving symptoms are:

 - Create moist air to breathe.
 Keep the room warm but not overheated.
 If the air is dry, a cool-mist humidifier or vaporizer can moisten the air and help ease congestion and coughing.
 Be sure to keep the humidifier clean to prevent the growth of bacteria and molds.
-An ideal indoor humidity is around 50 percent.

 - Use over-the-counter pain relievers.
 OTC pain relievers such as acetaminophen (Tylenol, others) may help reduce fever and relieve a sore throat.
 Ask a doctor for the correct dose for your child's age.